How to Scale Your AR Process with Your Growing Business

 In the AR department, both customer communication and team communication are essential.
 As you work on improving communication, defining new processes, and training new personnel, your ability to communicate with your clients can suffer.
 For example, a customer may call with a simple question, only to be referred repeatedly to a dozen other employees who still can’t answer the question.
-Disorganization results in communication failures like this, and customers won’t put up with this kind of customer experience for long.
+Disorganization results in communication failures, and customers won’t put up with this kind of customer experience for long.

 Paystand helps improve communications by providing seamless integration.
 Our software helps companies easily connect payment systems to ERP, eCommerce, mail, CRM, and accounting systems, putting critical information at your staff’s fingertips.

 Improved communication can save your business time and money.
-While a growing organization can’t develop a perfect communication system overnight, you should realize that poor communication is a major obstacle to good scalability.
+While a growing organization can’t develop a perfect communication system overnight, you should realize that poor communication is a significant obstacle to good scalability.
 Take steps as soon as you can to eliminate communication issues as much as possible.